From International Airport to Master-Planned Community

 Bayfront masterplan located on St. Andrew Bay

 SweetBay is a new 700-acre master-planned community under development on the site of the former Bay County International airport.
 Located on the 69,000-acre St. Andrew Bay estuary, SweetBay has approximately five miles of accessible bay frontage and plans for 140 acres of open space and parks.
-It has been called the largest single development in Florida at this time.
+It has been called the largest urban infill development in Florida at this time.

 After four years of planning and input from hundreds of Panama City residents, the first homes were sold in 2016 by Samuel Taylor Homes.
 Over the next 15-20 years SweetBay is planned to grow to approximately 3,000 homes in series of neighborhoods woven together by trails and waterways.

 Town center with up to 700,000 square feet